How to transfer money to Asia – Index

 Wise uses companies regulated according to the laws of the various countries in which they operate.

 It also uses an HTTPS encryption system to protect your information and allows you to follow your money transfers but on its internet site and on its app, available for iOS and Android systems.

-Personally I too transferred large amounts of money (last December I transferred more than 12.000 Euro in just one transaction), and never had any problems.
+Personally, I too transferred large amounts of money (last December I transferred more than 12.000 USD in just one transaction), and never had any problems.

-As far as China goes, at the moment it is possible to send money to China in all accounts that have a UnionPay card, and only for personal reasons (it isn’t possible to send money for commercial purposes).
+As far as China goes, at the moment it is possible to send money to China in all accounts that have a UnionPay card, that were opened using a Chinese ID card.
 The money can only be received in Chinese Yuan.

 At the moment you can’t send money from China to a foreign country.